alezzix/restaurant_public/README.md

 Please fill RestManager class with appropriate data structures and implement its constructor and three public methods.
 You are encouraged modify other classes too (to help us test them) and add new methods at your will.

-NOTE: please do not upload the solution to any (public) space/repository public class Table { public final int size; // number of chairs }
+### NOTE: please do not upload the solution to any (public) space/repository

+public class Table
+{
+   public final int size; // number of chairs
+}

+public class ClientsGroup
+{
-public class ClientsGroup { public final int size; // number of clients }
+   public final int size; // number of clients
+}

-public class RestManager { public RestManager (List
+public class RestManager
+{
+   public RestManager (List<Table> tables)
+   {

-tables) { // TODO }
+      // TODO
+   }

-// new client(s) show up public void onArrive (ClientsGroup group) { // TODO }
+   // new client(s) show up
+   public void onArrive (ClientsGroup group)
+   {
+      // TODO
+   }

-// client(s) leave, either served or simply abandoning the queue public void onLeave (ClientsGroup group) { // TODO }
+   // client(s) leave, either served or simply abandoning the queue public void onLeave (ClientsGroup group)
+   {
+      // TODO
+   }

-// return table where a given client group is seated, // or null if it is still queuing or has already left public Table lookup (ClientsGroup group) { // TODO } }
+   // return table where a given client group is seated,
+   // or null if it is still queuing or has already left public Table lookup (ClientsGroup group)
+   {
+      // TODO
+   }
+}

-restaurant-clients-table API
+# restaurant-clients-table API

 Application with the functionality of put group of clients in free tables or free seats.

-Suggestion to Test:
+# Suggestion to Test:
 -Use Postman collection in resources/ postman "RestaurantCollection.postman_collection.json";

-Import this collection in Postman program;
+- Import this collection in Postman program;
-Start application with ExecuteApplication.java class Call on Postman the POST method (localhost:8081/tables - create all tables) Call on Postman the POST method (localhost:8081/onArrive).
+- Start application with ExecuteApplication.java class
+- Call on Postman the POST method (localhost:8081/tables - create all tables)
+- Call on Postman the POST method (localhost:8081/onArrive).
 It will fill tables and create groups in queue;
-You can also call the GET methods /tables and /groups to see the list of tables, free seats, groups with a table and groups in queue without a table, with tableId = 0;
+- You can also call the GET methods /tables and /groups to see the list of tables, free seats, groups with a table and groups in queue without a table, with tableId = 0;
-Call on Postman the PUT method (localhost:8081/onLeave) to remove a group and check if there are new seats with this update.
+- Call on Postman the PUT method (localhost:8081/onLeave) to remove a group and check if there are new seats with this update.

-Technologies:
+## Technologies:
-Spring Boot
+- Spring Boot
-Spring Data
+- Spring Data
-H2 database
+- H2 database
-Java
+- Java

+---

+🤘👽 Alessandra Mansano - 12/2020 🤘👽